malvins-studio/baseproject/README.md

 REFERENCE:
-Day 1: Project Setup, Bootstrap Integration, and User Authentication
+Day 1: Project Setup, Tailwind Integration, and User Authentication

 Set up a new Rails project using the command: rails new your_project_name --database=postgresql Add necessary gems to the Gemfile: